Sensory Paths! What the heck are those?

-A sensory pathway, or sensory hall, is a colorful, creative and playful way for kids to build connections in the brain that are responsible for sight, touch, sound, etc., which enable kids to complete complex, multi-stage tasks.
+A sensory path, or sensory hall, is a colorful, creative, and playful way for kids to build connections in the brain that are responsible for sight, touch, sound, etc., which enable kids to complete complex, multi-stage tasks.

-A sensory pathway is a great way for kids to develop motor skills like balance, hand-eye coordination, and spatial awareness, and is normally made with stickers that can be stuck to any surface.
+A sensory path is a great way for kids to develop motor skills like balance, hand-eye coordination, and spatial awareness, and is normally made with stickers that can be stuck to any surface.

-However, sensory pathways have also made their way outdoors, enabling educators to utilize them on blacktops, playgrounds, and sidewalks.
+However, sensory paths have also made their way outdoors, enabling educators to utilize them on blacktops, playgrounds, and sidewalks.

-A typical sensory pathway, like our Nature Sensory Pathway Super Stickers® set, or other sensory items in our shop, consists of several exercises specifically designed to develop the motor skills mentioned above.
+A typical sensory path, like our Nature Sensory Path Super Stickers® set, or other sensory items in our shop, consists of several exercises specifically designed to develop the motor skills mentioned above.
 Some, like the Daisy Hopscotch® or Tree Pose, help with balance.
 Others, like March Ants, aid with spatial awareness.

 But don’t just take our word for it!

-“[Sensory Pathways] assist those that need to increase their energy and arousal level as well as those who need to calm and organize their bodies,” said Pepper Franchina-Gallagher, BS/MS OTR/L, owner of Coastal Kids Occupational Therapy in Kennebunk, Maine.
-“Not to mention the added benefits of focus, academics and physical coordination while encouraging socialization and problem-solving skills!”
+“Sensory paths assist those that need to increase their energy and arousal level as well as those who need to calm and organize their bodies,” said Pepper Franchina-Gallagher, BS/MS OTR/L, owner of Coastal Kids Occupational Therapy in Kennebunk, Maine.
+“Not to mention the added benefits of focus, academics, and physical coordination while encouraging socialization and problem-solving skills!”

-The great thing about sensory pathways (and by inclusion, sensory play) is that sensory pathways can be placed virtually anywhere and made out of nearly anything!
+The great thing about sensory paths (and by inclusion, sensory play) is that sensory paths can be placed virtually anywhere and made out of nearly anything!